descoped/fastapi-testing/README.md

     pass  # Server automatically starts and stops
 ```

-### TestClient
+### AsyncTestClient

-The `TestClient` provides methods for making HTTP requests to your test server:
+The `AsyncTestClient` provides methods for making HTTP requests to your test server:

 ```python
 # Available HTTP methods